Best Ways to Save Money as a College Student

 Believe it or not, this seemingly lowbrow, Luddite way of getting your work done does actually, well, work.

+My younger daughter borrowed a book from her college library for one of her courses.
 For another she was able to use an inter-university loan system to get the textbook she needed for her college from another college library–all for free.

 Nothing beats free in saving money on college textbooks.